kshedden/case_studies/methods/factor-overview.md

 For example, we may have a sample of people (the "objects") with each person measured in terms of their height, weight, age, and sex.
-In this example, two people are "similar" if they have similar values on most or all of the variables, and two variables are "similar" if knowing the value of just one of the variables for a particular object allows one to predict the value of the other variable for that same object.
+In this example, two people are similar if they have similar values on most or all of the variables, and two variables are similar if knowing the value of just one of the variables for a particular object allows one to predict the value of the other variable for that same object.